nextstrain/cli/doc/development.md

     ./devel/pytest

-This includes the type annotation and static analysis checks described below.
+This includes Cram and the type annotation and static analysis checks described below.

+## Cram

+Tests for the command-line interface use [Cram](https://bitheap.org/cram/) and are written in `tests/*.cram` files.
+You can run individual test files, e.g.:

+    $ cram -v tests/version.cram
+    tests/version.cram: passed
+    # Ran 1 tests, 0 skipped, 0 failed.

+Cram tests should always start by sourcing `tests/env` so that they run identically regardless of if they're run directly with `cram` or via `./devel/pytest`.

 ## Type annotations and static analysis